RajBehere0190/Continuous-Integration-using-AWS/README.md

 - Create Application.
 - Give Application name.
-- Choose Compute Platform as per relevance as I chose EC2-on premise.
+- Choose Compute Platform as per relevance as I selected EC2-on premise.

 **Configuring EC2 Instance**

 - Create an EC2 Instance.
-- Host that instance on terminal.
+- Host that instance on terminal i.e logged into it.
-- Install CodeDeploy Agent on it by running commands follow (Project/CodeDeploy_Agent)
+- Install CodeDeploy Agent on it by running commands follow (Project/CodeDeploy_Agent).
+- Install the docker on it by running following command: sudo apt install docker.io -y

 **Create an AWS CodePipeline**